syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 ---
 layout: post
 title: Adding script references in Blazor - Syncfusion
-description: Learn here about that how to add the script references manually in the Syncfusion Blazor Components.
+description: Checkout and learn here about how to add the script references manually in the Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug
 ---

-# Reference scripts in Blazor Application
+# Reference Scripts in Blazor Application

 This section provides information about the script isolation process and how to reference scripts from CDN, Static Web Assets and Custom resource generator (CRG) for Syncfusion Blazor Components.

-> The javascript interop files needs to be added to support the features that can't be implemented in native blazor.
+> The javascript interop files needs to be added to support the features that can't be implemented in native Blazor.

 ## JavaScript isolation

-Syncfusion Blazor components supports JavaScript isolation where the needed scripts are loaded by the component itself when its rendered.
+Syncfusion Blazor components support JavaScript isolation where the needed scripts are loaded by the component itself when it is rendered.
 So, you don't have to reference scripts externally in application.

-> Syncfusion recommends to reference scripts using [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/common/adding-script-references#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator) by disabling JavaScript isolation for better loading performance of the blazor application.
+> Syncfusion recommends to reference scripts using [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/common/adding-script-references#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator) by disabling JavaScript isolation for better loading performance of the Blazor application.

 ## Disable JavaScript isolation

-The Syncfusion Blazor components supports to refer scripts externally at the application-end by disabling default JavaScript isolation approach for better initial loading performance which explained in the previous section.
-You can disable JS isolation by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) as `true` while adding Syncfusion blazor service using `AddSyncfusionBlazor()`.
+The Syncfusion Blazor components support to refer scripts externally at the application-end by disabling default JavaScript isolation approach for better initial loading performance which is explained in the previous section.
+You can disable JS isolation by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) as `true` while adding Syncfusion Blazor service using `AddSyncfusionBlazor()`.

 ### Blazor Server App